Dharashiv Caves: Caves

 There are seven caves, 1st cave is harnessed by 20 pillars of scaffolding.
 Cave No. 2 is among major caves and modeled on the plan of the Vakataka caves at Ajantha.
 It has a central hall measuring 80 feet by 80 feet, with 14 cells for the residence of the Bhiksus and garbhagraha with a statue of the Gautam Buddha in Padmasana.
 3rd cave resembles with 1st, while later caves are Jain caves.

 Current status

 Dharashiv caves are claimed by both Buddhist and Jain traditions.
-However research done by James Burges on 1200 caves in Maharashtra state showed that Dharashiv caves were originally a Buddhists caves in 5th century AD, while in 10th century some caves were constructed for Jain monks by Rashtrakuta kings.
+However, research done by James Burges on 1200 caves in Maharashtra state showed that Dharashiv caves were originally Buddhist caves in the 5th century AD, while in the 10th century some caves were constructed for Jain monks by Rashtrakuta kings.